-In this study, Coptidis rhizoma extract show good hypoglycemic effect.
-The potential hypoglycemic active ingredients in Coptidis rhizoma screened are twenty-four, and their relative targets analyzed with network pharmacology are thirteen.
-This study lay a good foundation for further study on the hypoglycemic effects of Coptidis rhizoma.
+The findings of this study show that Coptidis rhizoma extract exhibit good hypoglycemic effect.
+The potential hypoglycemic active ingredients in Coptidis rhizoma screened are twenty-four in number, and their relative targets analyzed with network pharmacology are thirteen.
+This study has laid a good foundation for further studies on the hypoglycemic activity of Coptidis rhizoma.